dinakaranonline/blog/_posts/2020-06-27-No-Code-Movement -The-Tech-Co-Founder-you-were-always-looking-for.md

 Having said that, we must not be carried away with the hype of no-code/low-code movement being the silver bullet for all the problems.
 The tools are targetting a repeatable set of use-cases and are in no way a replacement for building incredible user-experiences of high quality.

-###  What is the Database / Data Store?
+###  Spread sheet as the Database / Datastore

 One of the most interesting aspects in this movement is that most of the data is stored in MS-Excel Spreadsheet kind of tools, which has a very familiar interface and functionalities are well understood by almost anyone well versed with using desktops.

 There are interesting use-cases that can be built with Spread sheets as a database.
-Airtable is also taking a similar evolved approach of using spreadsheets as databases.
+[Airtable](https://airtable.com) is also taking a similar evolved approach of using spreadsheets as databases.

-### But what are the comprises ?
+### What are the compromises then ?

 Pricing is one aspect that needs to be properly considered.
 Most of the no-code tools have a free tier and once there is traction, a slightly higher subscription cost on a monthly basis could become challenging.
 Also, there is little flexibility in terms of branding and the level of customizations here are extremely limiting.